 Sample questions:

-As front end developers, our job is to turn designs into reality via code.
-Understanding and being competent in styling is an important component of that.
-As for styling, the most common front end developer interview questions are about CSS, UI frameworks, and preprocessors.
+As front end developers, our job is to turn designs into reality via code to delight end users.
+Understanding and being competent in styling and its elements such as fonts and animations is an important component of that.
+As for styling, the most common front end developer interview questions are about the CSS box model, UI frameworks, style sheets (Sass), animations, and preprocessors.

 Sample questions: